 Florida Tech boasts a wide range of cutting-edge research facilities and laboratories, including the Wireless Center of Excellence, dedicated to fostering the next generation of wireless engineering professionals through education and research.
 WICE provides the opportunity for students and faculty to conduct research in a variety of wireless-related topics, including propagation modeling, wireless systems engineering, personal communications systems, and wireless sensors.

 When considering careers in computer engineering, graduates will quickly see the range and opportunity of jobs the industry provides.
 As a graduate of Florida Tech, students have the comprehensive technical expertise they need to be highly attractive to employers.

 Many graduates begin a career immediately following a successful internship with one of the many technical companies in the local area.
-Companies such as Harris, Northrop Grumman, Rockwell Collins, NASA, GE, and DRS Technologies are just a few of the companies located here.
+Companies such as Harris, Northrop Grumman, Rockwell Collins, NASA, GE, and Leonardo DRS are just a few of the companies located here.